logzio/logz-docs/_source/user-guide/cloud-siem/private-feed.md

 This feature is in Alpha.
 Contact Support to request early access.
 {:.info-box.note}

-Your can enrich threat detection with your own private feed of malicious IPs.
+You can enrich threat detection with your own private feed of malicious IPs.
 To do so, you'll need to maintain an IOC-specific feed for IPs and make it accessible by API to Logz.io.

 ![Configure a private feed](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siem/configure-private-feed-alpha.png)